lightspaceliam/azure-storage-poc/Readme.md

 - Read
 - Update
 - Delete
-- Read a range of records, filter by date range and descriminator.
+- Read a range of records, filter by date range and discriminator.

 ### References